 QUAD and Malabar Exercises

 Quadrilateral Security Dialogue (QUAD) is an informal strategic dialogue between the United States, Japan, Australia and India.
 The dialogue was initiated in 2007 by Prime Minister Abe of Japan.
 The dialogue was paralleled by the joint military ‘Malabar’ exercises of an unprecedented scale.
 The diplomatic and military arrangement was widely viewed as a response to increased Chinese economic and military power.
 The Chinese government issued a formal diplomatic protests to all members.
 Australia was initially reluctant because it was concerned about joining a perceived alliance against China with two of its historic adversaries, Japan and India.
 Exercise Malabar is a trilateral naval exercise involving the US, Japan and India as permanent partners.
 Originally begun in 1992 as a bilateral exercise between India and the United States, Japan became a permanent partner in 2015.
 Past non-permanent participants are Australia and Singapore.
 Currently, the annual Malabar series includes diverse activities, ranging from fighter combat operations from aircraft carriers and maritime interdiction operations among others.
+With Australia’s participation in the drills in 2020, it was the first time in 13 years that all members of the regional grouping known as the Quad will be engaging militarily.

 Japanese Defence Industry